Webs of Type P: Introduction

 \subsection{Conventions}

 Throughout the paper, we will write $\k$ for our ground ring.
 Our requirements for $\k$ will vary so we will endeavor to make clear what is assumed in each section.
-At a minimum $\k$ will always be a commutative ring with identity.
+At a minimum $\k$ will always be a commutative ring with identity. \

-We assume the reader is familiar with $\k$-linear monoidal categories, defining them by generators and relations, and in using diagrammatics to represent morphisms in such categories.
-See, for example, \cite{Turaev} for the necessary background.
+We assume the reader is familiar with monoidal categories, defining them by generators and relations, and in using diagrammatics to represent morphisms in such categories.
+See \ref{SS:aWeb} for a brief discussion and \cite{Kas,Turaev} for further background.
 To set our conventions, we read diagrams bottom to top with vertical concatenation corresponding to composition of morphisms.
 Horizontal concatenation corresponds to the monoidal (or, tensor) product of morphisms.

-This paper investigates mathematical objects in the $\Z_{2}=\Z/2\Z$-graded (or ``super'') setting.
+This paper investigates mathematical objects in the ``super'' (i.e., $\Z_{2}=\Z/2\Z$-graded) setting.
 To establish nomenclature, we say an element has \emph{parity} $r$ if it is homogenous and of degree $r \in \Z_{2}$.
-For short, we sometimes call an element \emph{even} (resp.\ \emph{odd}) if it has parity $\0$ (resp.\ $\1$).
-Given a $\Z_{2}$-graded abelian group, $W = W_{\0}\oplus W_{\1}$, and a homogeneous element $w \in W$, we write $\p{w} \in \Z_{2}$ for the parity of $w$.
+We write $\p{w}$ for the parity of a homogeneous element, and we say that $w$ is \textit{even} (resp. \textit{odd}) if $\p{w} = \0$ (resp. $\p{w} = \1$).
 We view $\k$ as a superalgebra concentrated in parity $\0$.

 In particular, the context of this work is $\k$-linear monoidal \emph{super}categories.
-These are $\k$-linear categories which are enriched over the category of $\k$-supermodules.
-As with $\k $-linear monoidal categories, they can be defined by generators and relations and studied using a graphical calculus.
+As with $\k $-linear monoidal categories, they can be studied using a graphical calculus.
 One difference is there is now a graded version of the interchange law.
-Diagrammatically, this so-called super-interchange law introduces a sign whenever two odd morphisms are isotopied past each other in the vertical direction.
-Because of this, whenever two diagrams are horizontally concatenated, the left diagram should be drawn above the right diagram.
-See \cite{BE} for details.
+Diagrammatically, this so-called super-interchange law introduces a sign whenever two odd morphisms are isotopied past each other in the vertical direction:

+Because of this, whenever two diagrams are horizontally concatenated the left diagram should be understood to be drawn above the right diagram: